 Cook with it.
 Bake with it.
 Put it in your smoothie and blend it into your coffee!

 Coconut oil coats your gut lining and is a fantastic antibacterial.

 I swear by So Delicious organic coconut milk!
 I put it in smoothies and have it with my favorite cereal (below).

 Erewhon is my favorite cereal.
-It’s non-GMO, organic, gluten-free, vegan and very low in natural sugar… so everyone can have some!
+It’s non-GMO, organic, gluten-free, vegan and very low in natural sugar.